 Webflow isn’t for newbies.
-You may not need coding (front-end coding / front-end developer or back end), but you do require a certain level of skill to set up a website.
+You may not need coding (front-end coding / front-end developer or back end), but you do require a certain level of skill and ability to navigate the design tool itself to set up a website.
 So, if you’re coming to this completely fresh, you either need some outside help or you’re better off with Squarespace.

 But if you want real flexibility, it’s worth investing the time into understanding Webflow and how it works because you can customize pretty much everything.

 But, if you can get to grips with Webflow and create the site you’ve always dreamt of without hiring a developer, it’s a great choice.
 This is especially true of the ‘Free plan’ if you’re a stand-alone blogger who doesn’t yet have to handle a high volume of views.

 Whereas, Squarespace is way easier to use as a website builder if you’re a beginner.
 Website building doesn’t have to be difficult.
 You can still be creative, but Squarespace takes less time to navigate, and its support is more comprehensive.
 The templates look lovely, but bear in mind…they’re pretty fixed in terms of design.

 However, if you’re a creative wanting to showcase their art, e.g., you’re an artist who wants useful templates to display your work, Squarespace is the ideal option.